D-3-X/Rodent-REPO/README.md

-<h3 color="red">This repo is being build content may not work/exist untill officially done</h3>
+<h3 color="red">This repo is being build content may not work/exist untill officially done current content, layout etc may change.</h3>
 <h2>Rodent-Repo Being</h2>
 <p>
     (make grey) This repository serves as a centralized place for the Rodent Society to share resources.